 - Spectator information

 There will be a reserved section for spectators and early race finishers.
-From the stands, you’ll be able to watch the half and full marathon finish line as well as a professional football (soccer) match being played on the pitch inside the track.
+From the stands, you’ll be able to watch the finish line as well as a professional football (soccer) match being played on the pitch inside the track.

 - Course map